Hearty Vegan Goulash Recipe

 Goulash made with TVP

 This vegan goulash uses TVP, or textured vegetable protein, as a meat replacement.
-This is a spy product which is neutral in flavour on its own but resembles the texture of meat when you soak and cook it.
+This is a soy product which is neutral in flavour on its own but resembles the texture of meat when you soak and cook it.

 You can also use other typical meat replacements such as tofu or crumbled tempeh, but TVP is the most ‘realistic’ option.
 It is also healthy, being naturally low in fat and high in protein.
+Another option is adding beans, chickpeas or lentils, which also work really well for texture and flavour.

 How to make plant based Hungarian goulash